-Today’s peninsula used to be an island, whose population moved to the today’s old town after the fall of the Roman Empire.
-In the 10th century Umag was surrounded by walls with the town gate and draw-bridge, which are still partially preserved in the south-western part.
+Today’s peninsula used to be an island, whose population moved to the current old town after the fall of the Roman Empire.
+In the 10th century, Umag was surrounded by walls with a town gate and draw-bridge, which are still partially preserved in the south-western part of town.
 The main town square is well worth seeing.
-You will come across the Parish church of the Assumption of the Blessed Virgin Mary and St. Pelegrin (patron of Umag), built in 1760 and a detached campanile, which is built earlier, in 1691.
-Right next to it is the public cistern from 1677.
-Take a moment and enjoy the enchanting view of the narrow streets with old houses.
+There you can see the Parish church of the Assumption of the Blessed Virgin Mary and St. Pelegrin (patron of Umag), which was built in 1760.
+There is also a detached campanile, which is built in 1691 right next to the public cistern from 1677.
+Don’t forget to take a moment and enjoy the enchanting view of the narrow streets with old houses.

 During the summer months, Umag and the entire North-west of Istria, transform into a large entertainment center which makes this region a popular tourist destination.
 The ATP Vegeta Croatia Open Umag tournament and the international festival of chamber theatre “Golden Lion” are some of the most popular events worth visiting.